Skip to main content

 What You Can Do About a Missing Tooth

-A missing tooth isn't just a cosmetic issue.
-Over time, the bone in the area where the tooth root used to be gradually resorbs — shrinking away.
-Neighbouring teeth can tilt into the gap.
-The tooth above or below may drift.
-These changes affect bite, facial structure, and the complexity of any future restoration.
+A missing tooth affects more than appearance.
+Over time, the surrounding bone and neighboring teeth may gradually shift, which can affect your bite and the options available for restoration.
 The options available may vary depending on how long the gap has been present and the state of the surrounding bone.

 The three main replacement options — dental implant, dental bridge, and removable partial denture — each have different characteristics, timelines, and clinical requirements.
 Which one is right depends on the location of the gap, the condition of surrounding teeth, the state of the bone, your health, and your priorities.